astankowski/astankowski/README.md

 ## Hi there 👋

 I’m a Computer Science student.
-While I enjoy exploring a wide range of topics in this field, lately, I’ve been mainly focused on building web applications from start to finish.
-I want to create complete and useful tools, so I guess becoming a full-stack developer is the path I’m currently pursuing.
+While I enjoy exploring a wide range of topics in this field, lately, I’ve been mainly focused on building web applications.

 ![](https://komarev.com/ghpvc/?username=astankowski)